 With your hands on your hips, lift your torso off the ground higher than a crunch but not as high as a full sit-up.
 Your middle/lower back will be on the floor still at the up position.

-Lift your feet 6 inches off the floor as if you were doing a leg lever.
+Lift your feet six inches off the floor as if you were doing a leg lever.
 Pull your knees toward your chest while simultaneously lifting your upper body off the floor.
 This is a mix between the sit-up and the leg lever.

 Want to Learn More About Military Life?

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
-Sign up for a free Military.com membership to have military news, updates and resources delivered directly to your inbox.
+Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.